 Whether you’re taking a leisurely stroll or cycling along the well-maintained paths, you’ll have the opportunity to soak in the natural beauty and scenic views that make the Kamo River a favorite spot for both locals and visitors alike.

-Where to Stay in Kyoto-Best Neighborhoods and Stay Options
+Where to Stay in Kyoto-Best Neighborhoods and Hotel Options

 Navigating the enchanting streets of Kyoto is a joy in itself, and the city offers a plethora of delightful ways to explore its beauty.
 From the charming rickshaws that glide through historic neighborhoods to the modern efficiency of Japan’s impeccable public transportation system, getting around Kyoto is an adventure in itself.